WebDriver drives a browser natively, as a user would, either locally

 Everything Selenium does is send the browser commands to do something or send requests for information.

-Most of what you’ll do with Selenium is a combination of these basic commands:
+Most of what you’ll do with Selenium is a combination of these basic commands

 1. Start the session